lizmat/articles/future-proofing.md

 The really good thing about this work, is that it will allow more people to work on optimizing Rakudo, as that optimizing work can now be done in `NQP`, rather than in `C`.
 The next year will most definitely see one or more blog posts and/or presentations about this, to lower the already lowered threshold even further.

 In any case, kudos to *Jonathan Worthington*, *Stefan Seifert*, *Daniel Green*, *Nicholas Clark* and many, many others for pulling this off!
+The Virtual Machine of choice for the Raku Programming Language is now ready to be taken for many more spins!

 ## The Ecosystem